gchq/gaffer-doc/docs/reference/operations-guide/export.md

 # Export Operations

-These Operations are used for exporting...
-They are not always available - depends on the operartion.
+These Operations are used for exporting results, either to a temporary cache used within an Operation Chain or to a result cache.
+Operations using a result cache require this to be enabled for the operation to also be available.

 This directed graph is used in all the examples on this page: